 Immigration Hot Topics

-Learn about some of the most pressing topics in immigration for 2019: unaccompanied minors in Minnesota immigration court, Temporary Protected Status news, concerns regarding repatriation in the Southeast Asian Community and what we can do now; assisting victims of human trafficking, including labor trafficking; and the impact of the government shutdown on USCIS and immigration court case processing. - City of Minneapolis, Office of Immigrant and Refugee Affairs - Neighborhood and Community Relations.
+Learn about some of the most pressing topics in immigration for 2019: unaccompanied minors in Minnesota immigration court, Temporary Protected Status news, concerns regarding repatriation in the Southeast Asian Community and what we can do now; assisting victims of human trafficking, including labor trafficking; and the impact of the government shutdown on USCIS and immigration court case processing. - The Advocates for Human Rights, Immigrant Law Center of Minnesota (ILCM) and City of Minneapolis, Office of Immigrant and Refugee Affairs - Neighborhood and Community Relations.

 Leveraging Appointed Boards & Commissions to Advance Racial Equity